recommenders-team/recommenders/README.md

 <summary><strong><em>Click here to see the benchmark details</em></strong></summary>

 * Time for training and testing is measured in seconds.
 * Ranking metrics (i.e., precision, recall, MAP, and NDCG) are evaluated with k equal to 10.
-They are not applied to the SAR-family algorithms (SAR PySpark, SAR+, and SAR CPU) because these algorithms do not predict explicit ratings with the same scale of those in the original input data.
-* The machine we used is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) Standard NC6s_v2 with 6 vcpus, 112 GB memory and 1 K80 GPU.
+* The machine we used for the benchmark is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) Standard NC6s_v2 with 6 vcpus, 112 GB memory and 1 K80 GPU.
+* SAR Single Node only has ranking metrics because these algorithms do not predict explicit ratings with the same scale of those in the original input data.
+Surprise SVD only has rating metrics.

 </details>